 If you submitted an invoice, the remittance will show the invoice reference and the purchase order number that the invoice was paid against if appropriate.
 If you are receiving payments against different invoices, these will be itemised on the remittance.
 We will provide alternative information to help you identify the source of the payment if it was made without an invoice, such as a claim form.

 The remittance advice will show a document number.
 Quote this number if you have a query about the remittance.
 This will help us identify the correct document.

-You can add or change an email or postal address for remittances through Supplier Self Service.
+You can add or change an email address for remittances through Supplier Self Service.
 However if you do not have access to Supplier Self Service you can inform us of changes by completing the request change of details form.

 Do not send automatic statements as we will not review them.